 Welcome back to WGI Unleashed!
 In this episode, we have the opportunity to chat with Jeffrey Bergmann, P.E., a Senior Project Manager, and Structural Engineer.

-2017 Florida Urban Forestry Counsel Outstanding Project Award: Windows on the Floating World
+2017 Florida Urban Forestry Council Outstanding Project Award: Windows on the Floating World

 We are pleased to announce that our collaborative Palm Beach County Art in Public Places commission, Windows on the Floating World: Blume Tropical Wetland Garden was awarded “Outstanding Project” by the Florida Urban Forestry Council.

 The tropical wetland garden is a collaboration between installation artists, landscape architects, and a botanical garden’s fulfillment of its master plan.

 WGI worked in concert with Harries Heder Collaborative – artistsMags Harries and Lajos Heder — general contractor Hedrick Brothers Construction, and waterfall designer Heartsong Waterscapes, to create the tropical oasis, developed to provide visitors with an opportunity to walk on water, adding a new interactive experience to Mounts Botanical Garden.

 To create a sense of discovery, the design concept offers a first glimpse of the wetland from an existing upper walkway, where the waterfall can be heard but not yet seen.
 Preserving existing vegetation that buffered wetland view further enforces the sense of discovery.